hodgesmr/mastodon_digest/README.md

 If you see something in the HTML digest which you would prefer not to boost, bookmark it before running the code in bot mode.
 Bookmarking a toot tells the code that you have interacted with it.
 When making a digest, the code doesn't want to show you something you've already interacted with (favorited, boosted, or bookmarked).
 Favoriting and boosting toots are public (and may be what you want to avoid); bookmarking is not public but still tells the code to avoid that toot.

-Running the code in bot mode, it will print out the urls of the toots it will boost, but it will not ask for any confirmation of your wish to boost them.
-(This is why running it in digest mode and checking the output first is recommended.)
+Running the code in bot mode, it will print out the urls of the toots it will boost, but _it will not ask for any confirmation of your wish to boost them_.
+This is why running it in digest mode and checking the output first is recommended.

-This code is being used for the [ICYMI (ADN)](https://botsin.space/@icymi_adn) bot.

 Adjust the number of hours to match how frequently you will run the bot, but it can be longer than the interval between runs.
 This lets the bot look a bit further back and recognise older toots which are getting traction.
 Because it will not boost something it has already boosted, there shouldn't be duplication (but it doesn't currently screen for toots which link to the same external url).

+This code is being used for the [ICYMI (ADN)](https://botsin.space/@icymi_adn) bot.

 ## What's missing?